-One of the most common mistakes that employers make is assuming that all their employees care about is money.
+One of employers’ most common mistakes is assuming that all their employees care about is money.
 True, most people work to support themselves and their families.
-Positive reinforcement and appreciation for a job well done or extra hours put in to meet an important project deadline, on the other hand, cannot be overstated.
+On the other hand, positive reinforcement and appreciation for a job well done or extra hours put in to meet an important project deadline cannot be overstated.

 Saying “thank you” with a kind word, note, or email doesn’t have to be expensive, but the impact on loyalty and appreciation is immeasurable.

-Juggling personal and family responsibilities with job-related tasks and expectations is one of the most difficult challenges that employees face in today’s workplace.
-People who work in high-stress jobs or who are required to work long hours or shifts frequently bring their work concerns home to their families.
+Juggling personal and family responsibilities with job-related tasks and expectations is among the most difficult challenges employees face today.
+People who work in high-stress jobs or are required to work long hours or shifts frequently bring their work concerns home to their families.

-They frequently sacrifice weekends or holiday time with their families because work “gets in the way.”
-This arrangement is neither good for the employee nor the employer, and it is neither sustainable nor healthy in the long run.
-The best employers look for ways to enable workplace flexibility so that their employees can achieve the elusive work-life balance.
+They frequently sacrifice weekends or holidays with their families because work “gets in the way.”
+This arrangement is neither good for the employee nor the employer and is neither sustainable nor healthy in the long run.
+The best employers look for ways to enable workplace flexibility so their employees can achieve the elusive work-life balance.

 Most people go into their jobs with good intentions.
 Employees expect to be trusted to do the right thing and not to be constantly monitored or checked upon.
 There’s no faster way to instill resentment or apathy than to “hover” over people or question their motives and commitment.